Unlock the Cognitive Benefits of Drawing: From Stress Relief to Enhanced Focus

 - Set up a still life with lots of shapes and small and big objects, draw from life, or memorize the composition and draw it from memory.
 Then compare your drawing to real life.

-8. Drawing can be a great creative outlet
+8. Drawing as a great creative outlet

 When you draw, you have the freedom to create whatever you can imagine, whether it is a realistic depiction of a subject or a more abstract or symbolic one.